 After reading the material on the two lists, students will write a single paper that identifies important areas of overlap or divergence in the two sociological subfields, that applies insights from one subfield to another, or otherwise reviews the existing research in a novel way.
 This process should produce a paper with original insights, potentially suitable for publication in one of several journals that explicitly welcomes agenda-setting or review articles.
 This paper will typically be completed by the end of the third year.

 After completing the qualifying exam, students should write a dissertation proposal that describes the motivation and plan for their research.
 They will receive feedback on drafts of the proposal from a committee they have assembled that consists of at least three faculty members.
 A final dissertation proposal must be defended before the committee, no later than the second semester of the fourth year.

 The PhD dissertation should be an integrated, coherent, and original work.
 It may be modeled on a book manuscript that builds from an introduction and description of the research to a series of empirical chapters.
 Alternatively, it may take a “three-paper” format, in which each chapter takes the form of a paper that could be submitted for publication on its own.
-According to the Graduate School degree requirements, the dissertation must be defended before a committee of five faculty members, including at least three faculty members from this department and one person from another department or university.
+According to the degree requirements of the Office of Graduate Studies, Arts & Sciences, the dissertation must be defended before a committee of five faculty members, including at least three faculty members from this department and one person from another department or university.